klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 7.We can now proceed to the baking preparations.
    Each object needs a texture to which the baked data can be written.
-   In this case, we will use separate textures but it is also possible to combine multilple objects in one texture if their UV-layouts are non-overlapping.
+   In this case, we will use separate textures but it is also possible to combine multiple objects in one texture if their UV-layouts are non-overlapping.
    Go to the *UV Editing* tab again.
    In the UV editor on the left, select the menu entry *Image > New* to create a new texture.
    Give it a descriptive name, e.g. *cube_bake* and select a high resolution, e.g. 1024px x 1024px or 2024px x 2024px.
-   The color and type do not matter since we will overwrite the texture anyway.
+   The colour and type do not matter since we will overwrite the texture anyway.

 8.Repeat the previous step for each object in the scene which should be baked.
    A created texture is not connected to any object so you can create all textures with one object selected.